railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

     the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.
     </pre>

+Sneak preview of the command line lesson!
+Type this to list all the files you've made:
+    `ls`

 Look at the workspace folder in Finder or File Explorer.
 You'll notice it now contains a file called Vagrantfile.
 This contains configuration information that Vagrant needs to start and connect to the new virtual machine.
 We have to have a command line open and be in this folder when we start or connect to the vm so Vagrant can read the configuration information.